Maintaining Your Wheelchair or Mobility Scooter in Winter

-By: fishadmin, On: 21 March 2018
+By: fishadmin, On: 12 December 2019

-Keep an eye on your wheels, especially if you ride the chair on rough surfaces or uneven pavements.
-You should regularly grease the axle of your wheels and try to avoid rough terrain to allow your chair to live out its full life expectancy.
+Keep an eye on your wheels, especially if you ride the chair or scooter on rough surfaces or uneven pavements.
+Each week check your tyres to make sure they are not worn, split, deflated or punctured.

-Worn out, damaged or ill-fitting upholstery
+6. Repair any worn out, damaged or ill-fitting upholstery

 Over time, cracks or tears can appear where the fabric folds or screws can break through the upholstery.
 And if you rely on a seat cushion, check that it’s still providing the padding and support you need.
 The upholstery should be cleaned with a regular wipe with a damp cloth and treated with the utmost care.

-Unlocked/locked freewheel levers
+7. Unlocked/locked freewheel levers

-For more information on our wheelchair insurance policies, click here or call a member of the Fish Insurance team on 0333 331 3770.
+If you’d like to speak to someone about insuring your equipment, call a member of the Fish Insurance team on 0333 331 3770.